Shaaali/identity-apps/docs/guides/applications/spa/README.md

 ## Secure your SPA with Asgardeo

 SPAs by design run with the source code exposed in the browser.
 So they become incapable of maintaining any secrets.
-SPAs are known as public clients for this reason.

 Based on the [OAuth 2.0 best practices for browser-based apps](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-browser-based-apps-08)
 Asgardeo recommends securing your SPAs using the OpenID Connect Authorization Code Flow for public clients